-- 409 The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, - and tools.
-It is provided in the Example Scenario: Putting Guidance into Practice supplement of this - 411 practice guide. - This appendix provides a brief description of some of the key NIST tools referenced in the example scenario supplement of this practice guide. - In this Appendix, Section E.1 provides descriptions of the risk frameworks and tools, along with a high- - 415 level discussion of how Great Seneca Accounting applied each framework or tool in the example - scenario.
-Section E.2 describes how the NIST Cybersecurity Framework and NIST Privacy Framework can - 417 be used to establish or improve cybersecurity and privacy programs.
+The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, and tools.
+It is provided in the Example Scenario: Putting Guidance into Practice supplement of this practice guide.

+This appendix provides a brief description of some of the key NIST tools referenced in the example scenario supplement of this practice guide.

+Section E.1 below provides descriptions of the risk frameworks and tools, along with a high-level discussion of how Great Seneca Accounting applied each framework or tool in the example scenario.
+Section E.2 describes how the NIST Cybersecurity Framework and NIST Privacy Framework can be used to establish or improve cybersecurity and privacy programs.

-418 E.1 Overview of Risk Frameworks and Tools That Great Seneca Used
+E.1 Overview of Risk Frameworks and Tools That Great Seneca Used

-- 419 Great Seneca used NIST frameworks and tools to identify common security and privacy risks related to - 420 BYOD solutions and to guide approaches to how they were addressed in the architecture described in - 421 Section 4.
-Great Seneca used additional standards and guidance, listed in Appendix D of Volume B, to - 422 complement these frameworks and tools when designing their BYOD architecture. - 423 Both the Cybersecurity Framework and Privacy Framework include the concept of Framework Profiles, - 424 which identify the organization's existing activities (contained in a Current Profile) and articulate the - 425 desired outcomes that support its mission and business objectives within its risk tolerance (that are - 426 contained in the Target Profile).
-When considered together, Current and Target Profiles are useful tools - 427 for identifying gaps and for strategic planning.
+Great Seneca used NIST frameworks and tools to identify common security and privacy risks related to BYOD solutions and to guide approaches to how they were addressed in the architecture described in Volume B Section 4.
+Great Seneca used additional standards and guidance, listed in Appendix D of Volume B, to complement these frameworks and tools when designing their BYOD architecture.

+Both the Cybersecurity Framework and Privacy Framework include the concept of framework profiles, which identify the organization's existing activities (contained in a Current Profile) and articulate the desired outcomes that support its mission and business objectives within its risk tolerance (that are contained in the Target Profile).
+When considered together, Current and Target Profiles are useful tools for identifying gaps and for strategic planning.

-428 E.1.1 Overview of the NIST Cybersecurity Framework
+E.1.1 Overview of the NIST Cybersecurity Framework

-- 429 Description: The NIST Cybersecurity Framework "is voluntary guidance, based on existing standards, - 430 guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
-In addition to - 431 helping organizations manage and reduce risks, it was designed to foster risk and cybersecurity - 432 management communications amongst both internal and external organizational stakeholders."
-[17] - 433 Application: This guide refers to two of the main components of the Cybersecurity Framework: The - 434 Framework Core and the Framework Profiles.
-As described in Section 2.1 of the Cybersecurity - 435 Framework, the Framework Core provides a set of activities to achieve specific cybersecurity outcomes,
+Description: The NIST Cybersecurity Framework "is voluntary guidance, based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
+In addition to helping organizations manage and reduce risks, it was designed to foster risk and cybersecurity management communications amongst both internal and external organizational stakeholders."
+[17]

-- and reference examples of guidance to achieve those outcomes (e.g., controls found in NIST Special - 437 Publication [SP] 800-53).
-Section 2.3 of the Cybersecurity Framework identifies Framework Profiles as - the alignment of the Functions, Categories, and Subcategories (i.e., the Framework Core) with the - 439 business requirements, risk tolerance, and resources of the organization. - 440 The Great Seneca Accounting example scenario assumed that the organization used the Cybersecurity - 441 Framework Core and Framework Profiles, specifically the Target Profiles, to align cybersecurity - 442 outcomes and activities with its overall business/mission objectives for the organization.
-In the case of - 443 Great Seneca Accounting, its Cybersecurity Framework Target Profile helps program owners and system - architects understand business and mission-driven priorities and the types of cybersecurity capabilities - 445 needed to achieve them.
-Great Seneca Accounting also used the NIST Interagency Report (NISTIR) 8170, - 446 The Cybersecurity Framework, Implementation Guidance for Federal Agencies [18], for guidance in using - the NIST Cybersecurity Framework.
+Application: This guide refers to two of the main components of the Cybersecurity Framework: The Framework Core and the Framework Profiles.
+As described in Section 2.1 of the Cybersecurity Framework, the Framework Core provides a set of activities to achieve specific cybersecurity outcomes, and reference examples of guidance to achieve those outcomes (e.g., controls found in NIST Special Publication [SP] 800-53).
+Section 2.3 of the Cybersecurity Framework identifies Framework Profiles as the alignment of the Functions, Categories, and Subcategories (i.e., the Framework Core) with the business requirements, risk tolerance, and resources of the organization.

+The Great Seneca Accounting example scenario assumed that the organization used the Cybersecurity Framework Core and Framework Profiles, specifically the Target Profiles, to align cybersecurity outcomes and activities with its overall business/mission objectives for the organization.
+In the case of Great Seneca Accounting, its Cybersecurity Framework Target Profile helps program owners and system architects understand business and mission-driven priorities and the types of cybersecurity capabilities needed to achieve them.
+Great Seneca Accounting also used the NIST Interagency Report (NISTIR) 8170, The Cybersecurity Framework, Implementation Guidance for Federal Agencies [18], for guidance in using the NIST Cybersecurity Framework.

-448 E.1.2 Overview of the NIST Privacy Framework
+E.1.2 Overview of the NIST Privacy Framework